-Through its award-winning Open Space Initiative, begun in 2002, the City of Suwanee has acquired more than 300 acres of open space, created four new parks, and extended its multipurpose trail system.
+Through its award-winning Open Space Initiative, begun in 2002, the City of Suwanee has acquired more than 300 acres of open space, created six new parks, and extended its multipurpose trail system.
 Each park has its own “personality” and unique uses.
 Suwanee is widely recognized in the region for its leadership in preserving open space and establishing high-quality parks and passive recreational opportunities.

 In addition, Gwinnett County Parks and Recreation, which operates George Pierce Park and its many active recreational programs, was recognized in 2008 as the top park agency in the nation by the National Recreation and Park Association and the American Academy for Park and Recreation Administration.
 Gwinnett County manages nearly 9,000 acres of parkland.

 Come take a stroll or a jog, bring a friend or your dog, fly a kite or ride your bike at Suwanee's Town Center Park.
 Suwanee’s “front yard,” the 10-acre Town Center Park, located at the intersection of Buford Highway and Lawrenceville-Suwanee Road, is the community's primary gathering space for special events.

 Town Center Park features one mile of strolling and rolling surfaces with three interlinking elliptical pathways and sidewalks; more than 200 maple, gum, sycamore, and oak trees; four garden areas; park benches and traditional light poles; and a terraced amphitheater seating area with capacity for 1,000.
 Its amphitheater stage provides a backdrop for concerts and other performances that draw audiences from around the region.
 Directions